raspberrypilearning/lego-robot-car/en/step_1.md

 title: What you will learn
 ---

-+ To control LEGO motors using the Raspberry Pi LEGO HAT
++ To control LEGO motors using the Raspberry Pi Build HAT
 + How to add Bluetooth control
 + How to blink and LED using gpiozero